FarzanHajian/rangdoon/README.md

 Rangdoon project
 ===

-The project lets you play with Adobe stwatch files.
+The project lets you play with Adobe swatch files.